liangshiweigithub/update/OpenGL/PBR_Theory.md

 ##### Fresnel equation

-The Fresnel equation describes the ratio of surface reflection at different surface angles.
+The Fresnel equation describes the ratio of light that gets reflect over the light that get refracted, which varies over the angle we're looking at a surface.
 The moment light hits a surface, based on the surface to view angle the Fresnel equation tells us the percentage of light that get reflected.

 Every surface or material has a level of base reflectivity when lookin straight at its surface, but when looking at the surface form an angle all reflections become more apparent compared to the surface's base reflectivity.
 The phenomenon is described by Fresh equation.
 An approximation of  it is Fresnel-Schlick:
 $$